lyon-fnal/devenv/clion-mac.md

 Then, you must install CVMFS on your Mac and configure it to mount the same CVMFS repositories that you use in the `devenv` container.
 You must do this so CLion can find headers and source code in `/cvmfs`.
 Unfortunately, despite haivng a `cvmfs_nfs_server` container that can serve CVMFS via NFS, there seems to be no way to export that to the host Mac.
 There are two main reasons for this deficiency,

 * Docker for Mac does not expose the docker network to the Mac host.
 This is because docker actually runs a virtual machine behind the scenes and the Mac has no easy access to that.
 * You can forward one or more ports to the Mac host, but NFSv3 uses many ports that will conflict with NFS running on your Mac (in order to serve your `/Users` area to the container).
-NFSv4 offers mounting nfs volumes with only one port, and that would be idea and even usable, but CVMFS does not seem to work with NFSv4.
+NFSv4 offers mounting nfs volumes with only one port, and that would be ideal and even usable, but CVMFS does not seem to work with NFSv4.

 Because we are going to use CVMFS only for headers and some source code, the amount of data you'll cache from CVMFS on your Mac will be small.